 Beaches to explore in Uluwatu include Padang Padang Beach, Bingin Beach and Sulaban Beach.
 Given the landscape of Uluwatu, you will need to walk down steep stairs in the cliff faces to reach the beaches, but these are some of the nicest beaches in Bali.

-A popular past time in Uluwatu is to hang out at a beach club like Sundays Beach Club.
-Located on a gorgeous private beach with turquoise blue ocean and white powdery sand you can spend the entire day here swimming, eating and making sand castles.
-There is a flat entry fee which includes sun loungers and even basic sand toys for the kids.
+A popular pastime in Uluwatu is hanging out at a beach club like Sunday’s Beach Club.
+Located on a gorgeous private beach with the turquoise blue ocean and white powdery sand, you can spend the entire day here swimming, eating and making sandcastles.
+There is a flat entry fee, which includes sun loungers and even basic sand toys for the kids.
 Make sure you stay for the spectacular sunset and then the beach bonfire.

-Top Tip: It is important to note that unlike the usual tourist spots in Bali, Uluwatu is fairly spread out and you will need to grab a taxi to visit the various places, which is easy enough to do.
+Top Tip: It is important to note that unlike the usual tourist spots in Bali, Uluwatu is fairly spread out, and you will need to take a taxi/Grab to visit the various places, which is easy enough to do.

 Thank you to all our travel blogging friends for helping restore my faith that there is still some beautiful, traditional Bali to explore with the kids.

 The best tip I can leave you with is don’t be deceived by the size of the island!
 If you only have a week, or even two, don’t try and do it all.
-The roads are extremely congested, pick out a few activites near to your location and perhaps try splitting your time in two spots to see and experience different things.
+The roads are extremely congested, pick out a few activities near to your location and perhaps try splitting your time into two spots to see and experience different things.

 Don’t be afraid to base yourself further afield from the airport – a longer drive to commence but will save you a lot of hassle later, with perhaps a more beautiful and tranquil setting.

-Disclosures: This article contains affiliate links to third party providers.
-Should you book or purchase anything through these links it may earn us a small commission which helps us keep this website running as a free resource for parents.
+Disclosures: This article contains affiliate links to third-party providers.
+Should you book or purchase anything through these links we may earn a commission.
 See our full disclosures policy here.

 © Our Globetrotters